LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   - Update language in `AuditDetails`
   - `BASE_UNITS` -> `UNITS_KIND` and add `baseUnit` field to match server-side concept
   - StorageAmountInput to not allow SelectInput for units to be cleared if sample type has display units
+  - Default in sample type display unit for EntityInsertFromGrid, when applicable

 ### version 6.58.5
 *Released*: 14 August 2025